Help and Guidance 2021: Modified Page: Version 1.1

 The Trustees deal with any formal agreements entered into by GENUKI, they register and renew the GENUKI domain names and they ensure that the GENUKI trademark is maintained and defended.
 They have power to give copyright permissions on GENUKI content when it is clearly possible to do so without infringing others' copyright, and to pursue infringements of GENUKI's own copyright.

 Executive Team Member

 Members of the Executive Team are responsible for running the majority of the day to day activity of GENUKI.
 The tasks are set out here.
 All members of the Executive Team are also active Maintainers.

-GENUKI maintainers are volunteers who give their time, effort and skills freely to support the objectives of GENUKI in developing a freely available "virtual reference library" of genealogical information that is of particular relevance to the UK & Ireland.
-A maintainer is given a section of GENUKI (usually, but not always, a county), which is under their control and it is their responsibility to maintain, develop and keep updated, according to the GENUKI standards.
+GENUKI maintainers are volunteers who give their time, effort and skills freely to support the objectives of GENUKI in developing the freely available "virtual reference library" of genealogical information.
+A maintainer is given responsibility for a section of GENUKI (usually, but not always, a county).
+This is under their control and it is their responsibility to maintain, develop and keep it updated, according to the GENUKI standards.
 A maintainer has an implied contract with the Trustees of GENUKI, and is given delegated authority to act as an agent of the Trustees, under the requirement that the maintainer will not knowingly post or publish anything that will bring GENUKI into disrepute.

 Normally the Trustees will grant autonomy for a maintainer to develop and maintain their pages in any way that the maintainer sees fit, within the limits set by the GENUKI standards.
 However the Trustees reserve the right to make a collective decision to override a maintainer with regard to any aspect of GENUKI content that might bring the service into disrepute or cause legal action to be taken against the Trustees.
 Where the Trustees have supported a maintainer in the matter of content which is subject to legal dispute, they will seek, if possible, to provide the maintainer with protection from legal action.